 We would recommend paying attention to the phone number and the date fields.

 The phone number should be recorded in the international format: +11231234567 (+ country-code area-code phone-number).
 To tell Excel to treat this data as a text, not a function, you may add an apostrophe ('+1 ...) or change the format of the cell to the text one.

 Date fields should be imported in ISO 8601 format.
 Example: 2020-01-01, 2020-02-29 14:23, 2020-02-29T14:23Z, 2020-02-29T14:23+02:00, etc.

 Import your contacts to Omnisend

-After selecting the file to import from your computer, you will need to map the properties imported from Bronto with the ones available in Omnisend.
+After selecting the file to import from your computer, you will need to map the properties imported from Bronto with those available in Omnisend.

-All of the contacts added to your Omnisend account will get a source tag assigned automatically. source: platform tag will be added to the contacts imported from your store and source: manual import to those you migrate from Bronto.
-If you upload the same contacts to Omnisend, we will only update the information or add the missing one.
+All of the contacts added to your Omnisend account will get a source tag assigned automatically.
+Source: platform tag will be added to the contacts imported from your store, and source: manual import to those you migrate from Bronto.
+If you upload the duplicate contacts to Omnisend, we will only update the information or add the missing one.

 Manage your Segments

-Since the information you can export from Bronto is pretty limited, it would be a good idea to migrate some of the Segments to Omnisend.
-Here is the list of the Segments we would recommend to transfer:
+Since the information you can export from Bronto is pretty limited, it would be good to migrate some of the Segments to Omnisend.
+Here is the list of the Segments we would recommend transferring:

 Unsubscribed contacts (Suppression List in Bronto)